 In Part 1 of this series, I talked about what exactly microservices are and how they differ from traditionally built systems (monoliths).
-This second installment is about the power of Linux containers — how they are revolutionizing software development and powering microservices to shift an entire industry.
+This second article in the series is about the power of containers — how they are revolutionizing software development and powering microservices to shift an entire industry.

 I’ll start with an overview of containers, container managers, and how containers relate to microservices.

 Unless you’re completely new to cloud technology and cloud-native application development, you’ve probably heard of Linux containers and the container-based projects that have caught fire over the past couple of years.
 But in case you haven’t, think of Linux containers as lightweight virtual machines that can be used more flexibly, integrated more rapidly, and distributed much more easily.
 One of the projects leading this charge is Docker.
-Since its launch in 2012, the Docker team (and now company) has provided a dead-simple way to build, package, and distribute cloud-native applications via Linux containers.
+Since its launch in 2012, the Docker team (and now company) has provided a very simple way to build, package, and distribute cloud-native applications via Linux containers.

 Containers run as a minimal set of resources on top of Linux systems, and often the packaged application is no more than a few hundred megabytes.
 Virtual machine-based applications are often at least three to four orders of magnitude larger (tens of gigabytes).
 You can easily see how containers fit into the microservice paradigm, being smaller and faster— two of the microservice tenets from Part 1.

-Many industry leaders are moving to container-based infrastructure, both in the cloud and on-premises, for extreme gains.
-One of the key gains is that Docker and other similar Linux container technologies are easy to integrate into continuous-integration and continuous-delivery pipelines: On average, Docker users ship software seven times more frequently, according to a recent self-funded Docker study.
+Many industry leaders are moving to container-based infrastructures, both in the cloud and on-premises, for extreme gains.
+One of the key gains is that Docker and other similar Linux container technologies are easy to integrate into continuous-integration and continuous-delivery pipelines.
+On average, Docker users ship software seven times more frequently, according to a recent self-funded Docker study.
 Companies like Gilt Groupe have embraced microservices and containerized infrastructure, shipping software sometimes as often as 100 times a day.
 The ability to push code changes quickly, automatically rebuild Docker images that are of minimal size, and manage a large number of these deployed images from a common code base results in impressive speed through a company’s delivery pipeline.

 The ability to move the same code throughout the delivery pipeline — minimizing the need for software configuration at each stage and having predictable hardware resource requirements along the way — speeds applications through development, test, and production faster than ever before.
 Companies are able to see these gains in efficiency because their system components are modularized inside each Docker image.
 You don’t need to configure the software each time you need it.
 You simply start a container instance, and it’s ready to go.

 Docker is a shipping container system for code that makes software development and delivery through Linux containers easy.
 Docker acts as an engine that enables any payload to be encapsulated as a lightweight, portable self-sufficient container.
 Such containers can be manipulated using standard operations and run consistently on virtually any hardware platform.

 As you know from Part 1, instead of scaling up, we scale out in microservices.
 Instead of adding more RAM to a microservice runtime, we simply get another microservice runtime of the same kind.
 Need even more RAM?
 Get a third instance.
 This approach is fine for only a couple services with one container instance each, but as anyone with computer skills and an extended family knows, it can get out of hand quickly when you’re remotely managing dozens of servers.

 Think about how quickly you will need to manage more than 100 individual instances.
 If you start out with a handful of microservices that make up your app — five or six, say — each of those should have at least three container instances supporting each microservice.
 So right off the bat, you’re at 18 container instances.
-Say you add another microservice or your app is really successful and you need to scale to five to 10 container instances for certain services.
+If you add another microservice or your app is really successful, and you need to scale to five to 10 container instances for certain services.
 You’re easily approaching more than 100 container instances to manage — on a good day.

 You want to think about each of these capabilities from day one, but without necessarily solving for them immediately.